Unisinos-PPGCA/PlaceRAN-Solution/PlaceRAN Orchestrator/README.md

 ## Prototype Details

-The architecture is implemented on top of K8S, and for prototyping purposes, the persistence layer will take advantage of K8S config map resources, avoiding the complexity of managing a Database.
-It soon may be necessary to switch to a proper database.
+The architecture is implemented on top of K8S and with the development of Controller and Executor K8S operators.
+Besides of emulating de RAN with OAI and Core with Free5GC.